Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 Creating the Within Clusters Sum of Squares model.
 A for loop can be created with the range of 1-11 to test the number of clusters from 1-10.
 The results then will be plotted with the number of clusters on the X-axis and the WCSS (Within Cluster Sum of Squares) on the Y-axis.
 ![image](https://user-images.githubusercontent.com/115194266/212753178-e3244bc5-841a-4bb4-af20-4320a859ecee.png)

-We can see that therer are two bends in the graph at K=2 and K=3.
+There are are two bends in the graph at K=2 and K=3.
 The lowest bend in the plot appears to be at 3, indicating that 3 is the optimal number of clusters.
 We will now return to the original workbook to use KNN imputation to impute the rest of the missing numeric values.
 ![image](https://user-images.githubusercontent.com/115194266/212780453-b967cddb-8eca-4afb-8e87-7b8796d40969.png)

 Using the KNN imputer to impute the missing values for the score, budget, gross, votes and runtime columns.
-Using the number 3 as the number of nearest neighbors or k-value.
+Using the 3 as the number for the number nearest neighbors or k-value.
 ![image](https://user-images.githubusercontent.com/115194266/212753911-0798f12b-2125-48cd-9964-b44cbc0bff31.png)

 Reevaluating to see if there's any missing data.
 There is none.